ToxicXRoot/LibcBypassFreeFire/README.md

 # How to use ?
 Simply add the header file hooklibc.h on your project and when the libanogs.so is loaded on memory take a sleep of 5 seconds then call the function hookFunctions(), The sleep(5) of 5 seconds after anogs load is necessary other wise it will cause login problems or game will crash.

+## Disclaimer
+This project is for Educational Use only.
+We do not condone this project being used to gain an advantage against other people.
+This project was made for fun.

+We strongly refrain you from buying any source codes on Telegram even if the author can be trusted, there is always a risk getting scammed.
+We will not be responsible for that.
+This project is always FREE to use

 # About The Author
 Hello Modders iam Toxic The Author and creater of this bypass, Iam interested in reverse engineering and i am working in this field for about last 6 years